How to Get Authority for Trucking

 Check out the IRP website to help you complete the process quickly.
 You can also get in touch with their customer service to help you make the application.

-Step 5: Get an IFTA Account
+8. Get an IFTA Account

 Setting up an International Fuel Tax Agreement (IFTA) account is quite easy.
-All you need to do is follow the same procedure as getting your IRP.
+All you need to do is follow the same procedure for getting your IRP.
 It is also an agreement between the 48 contiguous states that ensures each state gets a share of the revenue for road maintenance.

 However, with IFTA, you are only required to submit one fuel tax return after covering a quarter of the distance to your base jurisdiction.

-Also, note that there are states such as New York that will require extra permits.
+Also, note that there are states, such as New York, that will require extra permits.
 For this reason, it is imperative to ensure you have all the details before starting the truck.

-Step 6: Take a Drug and Alcohol Test
+10. Pass a Drug and Alcohol Test

 Congratulations!
 After completing all the above steps, you will be ready to hit the road and reap more profits.
 All you need to do is comply with federal regulations.
 A mandatory “New Entrant” audit will be conducted after your first 18 months of doing business.

 As a result, ensure you keep the best record to avoid ruining your trucking authority.
-You can get better results if you keep safety records, employee records, accident reporting, hours of service records, and any other necessary file that will ensure your business is running in its top-notch condition.
+You can get better results if you keep safety records, employee records, accident reporting, hours of service records, and any other necessary file that will ensure your business is running in top-notch condition.

 Related: Requirements for a Driver Qualification File

-How Long Does it Take to Get a Trucking Authority?
+How Long Does It Take to Get a Trucking Authority?

 Is It Worth Getting Your Own Trucking Authority?